pingcap/docs/system-variables.md

 ### tidb_stmt_summary_max_stmt_count <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: 200 (the value of the default configuration file)
+- Default value: Before v4.0.14, the default value is 200.
+Since v4.0.14, the default value is 3000 (the value of the default configuration file).
 - This variable is used to set the maximum number of statements that the statement summary stores in memory.

 ### tidb_stmt_summary_refresh_interval <span class="version-mark">New in v4.0</span>